 It can be a chance to better understand your child; to discover what matters to them, what creates connection and builds your child’s self-esteem – what does help, what doesn’t and what’s needed.

-You might also enjoy reading 7 Useful Tips on How to Build Self Esteem in Your Child
+You May Also Enjoy 7 Useful Tips on How to Build Self Esteem in Your Child

-So over to you now.
+Have your say!
 What do you do when your child is acting out?
 And what helps you get yourself and your child back on an even keel?
 Leave a comment below and let us know – we’d love to hear from you!